Declaration of the Rights of Man and of the Citizen: Active and passive citizenship

-Tensions arose between active and passive citizens throughout the Revolution.
+Tensions arose between active and passive citizens throughout the revolution.
 This happened when passive citizens started to call for more rights or openly refused to listen to the ideals set forth by active citizens.
-This cartoon demonstrates the difference that existed between the active and passive citizens along with the tensions associated with such differences.
-In the cartoon, an active citizen is holding a spade and a passive citizen (on the right) says "Take care that my patience does not escape me".

-Women, in particular, were strong passive citizens who played a significant role in the Revolution.
+Women in particular were strong passive citizens who played a significant role in the revolution.
 Olympe de Gouges penned her Declaration of the Rights of Woman and of the Female Citizen in 1791 and drew attention to the need for gender equality.
 By supporting the ideals of the French Revolution and wishing to expand them to women, she represented herself as a revolutionary citizen.
-Madame Roland also established herself as an influential figure throughout the Revolution.
+Madame Roland also established herself as an influential figure throughout the revolution.
 She saw women of the French Revolution as holding three roles; "inciting revolutionary action, formulating policy, and informing others of revolutionary events."
 By working with men, as opposed to working apart from men, she may have been able to further the fight for revolutionary women.
 As players in the French Revolution, women occupied a significant role in the civic sphere by forming social movements and participating in popular clubs, allowing them societal influence, despite their lack of direct political power.